-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Statutory assessment in 2021-2022 demonstrates the successful impact of the focused actions on teaching and academic support detailed in this plan on the progress and achievement of pupils in school.
-Outcomes were above national average in almost all areas.
+Statutory assessment in 2022-2023 demonstrates the successful impact of the focused actions on teaching and academic support detailed in this plan on the progress and achievement of pupils in school.